-Pitches can make or break whether useful sales conversations happen.
-Your communication channel matters, of course.
-Whether you’ve gone to a networking event, picked up the phone, sent an email or LinkedIn message: Your channel is going to have an impact on the response rate.
+The sales pitch can make or break the sales conversation.
+The pitch is a concentrate of your positioning and how creates value for the prospect.
+And ideally, you should be able to deliver it in one breath of air.
+Whether you’ve gone to a networking event, picked up the phone, sent an email or LinkedIn message, your communication channel matter as well.
+Your channel is going to have an impact on the response rate.
 So will a whole load of other factors, some of which you can’t control.

 But if your message isn’t on target, then chances are that the target audience isn’t going to be receptive to what you are pitching.
 As they say, you only have one chance to make a good impression.